On a nonlinear Schr\"odinger-Bopp-Podolsky system in the zero mass case: functional framework and existence: Introduction

-The above results are analogous to \cite{R10}, but while the properties of the Coulomb energy $D$ are well studied in the literature, still very few is known for the Bopp-Podolsky energy $V$ which creates several challenging differences.
+\end{thm} The above results are analogous to \cite{R10}, but while the properties of the Coulomb energy $D$ are well studied in the literature, still very few is known for the Bopp-Podolsky energy $V$ which creates several challenging differences.
 First of all, in \cite[Theorem 9.8]{LieLos01} it is proved that $D(f,f)$ is positive for any non-zero measurable function $f$ and this is a crucial step in \cite{R10} in order to construct a norm of the space $E$.
 The arguments in \cite{LieLos01} do not work for $V$ and a new proof is required.
+We also observe that it does not follow immediately from the positivity of the Fourier transform of $\mathcal{K}$ (see Remark \ref{kappahat} for details).
 Moreover, due to the lack of homogeneity of $\K$, standard scaling arguments cannot be applied.
-Finally we remark that the inequality in Theorem \ref{Thm1} is slightly different from the corresponding one in \cite[Theorem 1.1]{R10}.
+Finally we remark that the inequality in Theorem~\ref{Thm1} is slightly different from the corresponding one in \cite[Theorem 1.1]{R10}.
 This is strictly related to the different behaviour of $\K$ and $\mathcal{C}$ at the origin and reflects the fact that the Bopp-Podolsky theory is an effective theory at short distances, while it is indistinguishable from the Maxwell one at large distances.

 The second type of results deals with the existence of weak solutions to the Schr\"{o}dinger-Bopp-Podolsky system \eqref{eq1.1}, namely functions $u\in \E$ satisfying